 To broadcast nationally the work of LHC members and others who are working to sustain Latino heritage.

-The LHC Executive Committee consists of 11 members dedicated to conserving Latino heritage nationwide.
+The LHC Board of Directors consists of 11 members dedicated to conserving Latino heritage nationwide.

 Front: Moira Nadal, Laura Dominguez, Sehila Mota Casper, Josephine Talamantez, and Desiree Smith.
 Back: Betty Villegas, Leonor Perez, Ray Rast, Sarah Zenaida Gould, Antonia Castaneda, Ed Torrez, and Marta Martinez.